-At a lower price point, you should expect to pay around the same amount for boat shoes and loafers.
+You should expect to pay around the same amount for boat shoes and loafers at a lower price point.
 Perhaps a little bit more for loafers.

 As you get to higher price points, the cost of loafers far exceeds that of boat shoes.
 This is especially true when it comes to horsebit “Gucci” loafers which are quite well-known for breaking the bank.

-That’s mainly down to the brand, as well as the reputation of Gucci loafers as somewhat high-end, sophisticated, and elegant products suitable for professional use.
+That’s mainly down to the brand and the reputation of Gucci loafers as somewhat high-end, sophisticated, and elegant products suitable for professional use.

 Ultimately, you can expect to pay either a little bit more or a lot more for loafers than you would for boat shoes.

-This is partly down to its reputation as a “dress shoe”, as well as the construction and design features.
+This is partly down to its reputation as a “dress shoe” and its construction and design features.

 The versatility of loafers does justify the price in most cases.
-Just be aware that there is a wide price range and you’re more than likely to find a pair in your budget if you look hard enough.
+Just be aware that there is a wide price range, and you’ll likely find a pair in your budget if you look hard enough.